DavidLapous/multipers/THIRD_PARTY_NOTICES.md

 ## Notes

-- Build-time include paths for these dependencies are configured in `setup.py`.
+- Build-time include paths for these dependencies are configured in `CMakeLists.txt`.
 - If dependency revisions are updated, update the commit hashes listed here.